 Running a single test suite/spec in Jasmine

-Something I’ve noticed, even with my little testing experience, is that test suites can grow pretty fast.
-It’s not long before you end up with a bunch of suites each containing a lot of specs.
+Something I’ve noticed, even with my little testing experience, is that test suites can grow quite big.
+It’s not long before you end up with a bunch of test suites each containing a good number of specs.
 This can make the execution very slow.
-And when you’re developin, there’s no point of running all tests, when you work with a certain single file.
-Then you ask yourself “How can I run only a single suite/spec instead of the whole thing?”
+And while you’re developing, there’s no point of running all tests, when you only work on a single spec file.
+Then you ask yourself “How can I run only a single test suite/spec?”

 I’ve already asked myself this question.
 And there’s a simple solution: